exercism/clojure-test-runner/README.md

 ## Documentation

-The specification of the interface that the test runners must conform to is found in the [track-tooling](https://github.com/exercism/v3-docs/tree/master/anatomy/track-tooling) repo.
+The specification of the interface that the test runners must conform to is found in the [track-tooling](https://github.com/exercism/v3-docs/tree/master/anatomy/track-tooling) section of the v3-docs repo.

 ## Copyright